-- Use online advocacy resources to learn how to contact elected officials and to access tools that can help, such as how to write a letter to a legislator
+- Use online advocacy resources to learn how to contact elected officials and to access tools that can help.

 - Talk with your organization’s media relations/communications office to learn how they can help you reach out to members of the media.
 Volunteer to be a spokesperson on your area of expertise.

 - Contact reporters who cover research and related issues and suggest new sources or story ideas they might consider.

 - Write a letter to the editor expressing your viewpoint – positive or negative – of a story about research you read; be brief and use examples and poll data.

 - Thank officials for their actions that are supportive of research and science.